timjstewart/spring.vim/README.md

 #### @Column

+Useful for specifying that a column cannot contain any nulls.

+Example:

+    @Column(nullable = false)
+    public int getStars()
+    {
+        return stars;
+    }

 Properties:

+ - name - the name of the column.
- - unique - true iff the column is a unique key.
+ - updatable - true iff this column is included in UPDATE statements.
- - nullable - true iff the column can contain nulls.
+ - insertable - true iff this column is included in INSERT statements.
- - updatable - true iff the column should be included in UPDATE statements
+ - nullable - true iff the foreign key can be null (defaults to false)
  - length (for string columns only)
  - precision (for decimal columns only)

 #### @ManyToOne

+Example:

+    @ManyToOne(optional = false, fetch = FetchType.LAZY)

 Properties: